google/syzkaller/docs/linux_kernel_reporting_bugs.md

 7. Notify `oss-security@lists.openwall.com`:
     * Describe vulnerability details, include a link to the committed patch.
 8. Wait 1-3 days for people to update their kernels.
-9. Publish the exploit on `oss-security@lists.openwall.com`.
+9. Optionally publish the exploit on `oss-security@lists.openwall.com`.

 A few notes: